 Our profitability and cost effectiveness may be affected due to change in the prices of raw materials, power and other input costs.
-Some of the risks that are potentially significant in nature and need careful monitoring are Raw Materials prices, availability and cost of Power etc.
+While we are typically able to pass on these costs to our customers with a slight lag.
+This risk is significant and is carefully monitored.